gcskoenig/gcskoenig.github.io/content/posts/2023/icr-qr/index.md

 You can find the paper [[here]](https://arxiv.org/abs/2210.15709).

-If you have any questions, feel free to reach out (hello@gunnarkoenig.com) or to join our poster session on Friday, Feb 10th.
+Our poster session is on Friday, Feb 10th.
 Our poster number is #201.

+Feel free to reach out (hello@gunnarkoenig.com) -- we are at the conference until Saturday evening!